Sexually Transmitted Infections (STIs)

 A person can get an STI when they engage in unprotected vaginal, anal, or oral sex or by contact with an infected sore or ulcer on someone’s body.
 Condoms can reduce your risk of contracting STIs when used correctly for each sexual encounter, but they do not provide 100% protection.

-Mason students can pick up FREE male/external condoms, dental dams, and lubrication from the Student Health Services Fairfax Clinic in the Lobby (SUB 1, Room 2300).
+Mason students can pick up FREE male/external condoms, dental dams, and lubrication from the Student Health Services Fairfax Clinic (SUB 1, Room 2300).
+Submit the online Safer Sex Condom Request Form.

 Student Health Services provides confidential counseling for Sexually Transmitted Infection (STI) prevention and risk reduction.
 Student Health offers STI screening, diagnosis and treatment and immunizations for Hepatitis A, Hepatitis B, and HPV (Gardasil) for a fee.